david-cattermole/mayaMatchMoveSolver/docs/source/tools_inputoutput.rst

 Input/Output Tools
 ==================

-The tools on this page are not specific to Markers, Cameras or Bundles, but are general tools useful in Maya for many different tasks.
+The tools on this page are used to import and export data from Maya using mmSolver.

 .. _copy-camera-to-clipboard-tool-ref: